Davao City's 1st congressional district

 Davao City's 1st congressional district is one of the three congressional districts of the Philippines in Davao City.
 It has been represented in the House of Representatives since 1987.
 The district covers the city's poblacion or downtown commercial core composed of 40 barangays and Talomo district that borders it to the west which consists of 14 barangays.
-It is currently represented in the 20th Congress by Paolo Duterte of the Hugpong ng Pagbabago (HNP), and Hugpong sa Tawong Lungsod (HTL).
+It is currently represented in the 20th Congress by Paolo Duterte of the Hugpong sa Tawong Lungsod (HTL).